mobad/questradeRebalancer/README.md

 ## Questrade Rebalancer
 Script to buy and sell stocks/ETFs according to a predefined ratio.

+# This script is not trading on your behalf.
+# All trades must be manually confirmed by yourself.
+# By using this script you assume full responsibility any trades made.

 ### Features
 - List your Questrade accounts
 - Per account rebalancing